Regardless of if you have somewhere to be or not, holidays are difficult.

-The reason holiday time sucks so much is because these “special” dates marked on the calendar just scream: “Hey!
+The reason I attribute holiday time to sucking so much is because these “special” dates marked on the calendar just scream: “Hey!
 Remember me last year?
 Or the year before that?
 Were you happy?
 What’s different now?
 Do you think you’ll still be here next year?”
-And if you’re a normal person, a lot changes in a year.
+And, if you’re a normal person, a lot changes in a year.

-While there’s some sort of excitement (or anxiousness) in the air, the best these dates do is give you a lot to think about.
+While there’s of course some sort of excitement (or anxiousness) in the air, the best these dates do is give you a lot to think about.
 Holidays mark tradition, and highlight the changes of your life up until this point.
 The memories they induce function like a nostalgic highlight reel, not so different from the effect of social media, though the evidence is entirely in your head.
-You may reflect on happy times that have passed, or the sad times that you managed to get through, but it always gives us the opportunity to compare ourselves to versions we used to and would like to be but haven’t gotten their quite yet.
+You may reflect on happy times that have passed, or the sad times that you managed to get through, but it always gives us the opportunity to compare ourselves to the versions we used to be, and would like to be but haven’t gotten there quite yet.

-It’s a time for us to sweep normal familial pettiness under the rug for tradition sake, and the Jehovah Witnesses and the Catholics and the Millennials and the Baby Boomers and the Musicians and the Accountants all gather ‘round the living room fire with a couple of acoustic guitars and everyone pulls up the lyrics to David Bowie’s Changes for an end-of-the-night, digestion-inducing jam session.
+Thanksgiving was always my favorite holiday (following Halloween, of course, because dressing up as someone else and seeking out things that terrify you on purpose is always liberating.)
+My parent’s are divorced and a handful of my cousins’ families are either also broken or practicing different religions, so Thanksgiving is just about the only time of year that we’re fortunate enough to spend with everyone in this large Irish-Catholic guild.
+It’s a time for us to sweep normal familial pettiness under the rug for tradition sake, and the Jehovah Witnesses and the Catholics and the Millennials and the Baby Boomers and the Musicians and the Accountants all gather ‘round the living room fire with a couple of acoustic guitars while everyone pulls up the lyrics to David Bowie’s Changes for an end-of-the-night, digestion-inducing jam session.

 In spite of these seemingly small changes disclosing the weighted heaviness that loomed in the air all evening, (indicated by about a dozen pair of watery irises ready to overflow and dispel at the mere mention of dinner-time prayer), there was a beautiful, touching sense of togetherness that I may have never felt before at any Thanksgiving previous.

-In the wake of something so horrible, so negative, and so isolating, there are these silver lining moments that bring you closer to people you love, to people you’ve grown apart from or don’t fully understand, or strangers you never knew at all.
+In the wake of something so horrible, so negative, and so isolating, there are these silver lining moments that bring us closer to people we love, to people we’ve grown apart from or don’t fully understand, or strangers we never really knew at all.